 All research being conducted or sponsored by UNC Charlotte with biohazardous materials and/or recombinant or synthetic DNA must be registered with the Office of Research Compliance and approved by the Institutional Biosafety Committee.

-To register please complete the “Biosafety Research Protocol Form – Notice of Intent” and any of the following Addenda (as applicable):
+To register, please complete the “Biosafety Research Protocol Form” and any of the following Addenda (as applicable):

-- Addendum III – Human Subjects and Biohazards
+- Addendum III – Biological Materials in Human Subjects

-- Addendum IV – Infectious Agents and Select Agents
+- Addendum IV – Infectious Agents (e.g., Bacteria, Virus, Fungus, Parasitic Agents), CDC/USDA Select Agents and/or Biological Toxins

 For instructions on completing the protocol form and addenda, click here.